200 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on active hormone therapy, you cannot participate in the trial.

-What safety data exists for Tranexamic Acid (TXA)?
+What is the safety track record for Tranexamic Acid (TXA)?

-Is the drug Tranexamic Acid (TXA) a promising treatment for hip fracture?
+What evidence suggests that Tranexamic Acid (TXA) might be an effective treatment for hip fracture?

 GM